ahmedmoustafa/bioinformatics-toolbox-light/index.md

 The following is a walkthrough of the *two* steps to get your bioinformatics workstation up and running.
 However, to speed up the download, we will use a smaller version of the toolbox, `bioinformatics-toolbox-light`, with a subset of the tools, as a proof-of-concept.

 ## Step 1.
 Install Docker
 Docker is available for free for Windows, Mac OS (for Apple and Intel chips), and Linux ([Ubuntu](https://ubuntu.com/), [CentOS](https://www.centos.org/), [Fedora](https://getfedora.org/), and others).
 First, go to [the Docker Desktop product page](https://www.docker.com/products/docker-desktop) to download the correct version for your systems and install it.
 Please refer to [the Docker Desktop documentation](https://docs.docker.com/desktop/) for further details on the installation steps [on Mac](https://docs.docker.com/docker-for-mac/install/) or [on Windows](https://docs.docker.com/docker-for-windows/install/).
-Basically, you want to start with the following screen (download page) to reach the screen after (installed and running Docker Desktop):
+Basically, you want to start with the following screen (download page) to reach the screen after (installing and running Docker Desktop):

 ![Docker Desktop Homepage](images/docker-desktop-homepage.png)
 **The Docker Desktop Homepage**